Marjo-dev31/cinephoria-exe/README.md

 # CinephoriaExe

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.6.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.6. , Electron 39.0.0, electron-builder 26.0.12

+## Environment

+This project was built on MacbookAir.
+To generate the exe on Window, run the command " npx electron-builder --win portable "

 ## Development server